-The portrait to the left was painted by Jaroslav Gebr for one of the pilot episode stories called "Eyes," about a rich blind woman who goes to extreme lengths in order to see.
+In 1969, five years after The Twilight Zone, creator-host Rod Serling introduced TV audiences to Night Gallery.
+Set in a mysterious museum, Serling prefaced each week's spine-chilling tale by unveiling a dark, sometimes bizarre, painting.
+A portrait was painted by Jaroslav Gebr for one of the pilot episode stories called "Eyes," about a rich blind woman who goes to extreme lengths in order to see.
 Interestingly, this segment was Steven Spielberg's first industry job.
 To view paintings and read more about Night Gallery visit nightgallery.net.